 About the Awards

-Up to two awards, in the amount of $500 each, will be given annually to Oberlin College students for outstanding papers or projects, in any subject, that demonstrate excellent research using library resources.
+Named in honor of the longtime head of the Science Library, this award recognizes outstanding papers or projects by Oberlin College students in any subject that demonstrate excellent research using library resources.
+Up to two awards, in the amount of $500 each, may be given annually.
 The four criteria considered are: creativity in the use of research tools, thoroughness in the research process, accuracy and attention to detail, and the use of a broad range of research tools.

 Committee Members